Meditation for February 21st

 Comedy,

-As I prayer to your laughing face,
+As I pray to your laughing face,

 I need to get out of this slump.